meethp20/shopping-cart/README.md

-get the the slug components overlay the home component to display create a function to calculate discount based on luck as in 60 percent chance create a function to calculate the total in the cart
+get the the slug components overlay the home component to display create a function to calculate discount based on luck as in 60 percent chance create a function to calculate the total in the cart setting up authentication and user System and saving data for all users billing page displaying all items of the items[] and making sure it all connects